scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAKS.md

 # Set up a database for Scalar DB/Scalar DL deployment in AKS

 This guide explains how to set up a database for Scalar DB/Scalar DL deployment in AKS.
-Databases mentioned in this guide are provided by Azure.

 ## Cosmos DB